 Some of our aerial photographs can be found through our online map interface called FrameFinder.
 We are continually adding content to this tool.
-For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to scanned images when they are available.
+For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to scanned images in our image directory when they are available.
 To better understand how our aerial photographs are organized into flights, see Identifying Aerial Photography Flights.

-For those aerial photographs that we only have in negative or print formats, we can scan them for a fee.
-See our Aerial Photography Reproduction page for more information.
+For those aerial photographs that we only have in transparent or print formats, we can scan them for a fee.
+See our Aerial Photography Scanning page for more information.

-You may also visit the collection in person by appointment.
+You may also make an appointment to visit the collection in person, or arrange for custom research for your area of interest.
 Our Policies and Fees page has more information.

 We're here to help you search our collection and see if we can meet your needs.
 We can be reached at email@example.com or (805)893-2779.